MuzzzammilMia/VerilogAlarm/README.md

 # VerilogAlarm
-First project in verilog, behavioural specification.
+This is my first program in verilog, behavioural specification.
 The objective of the project intented on helping me to learn the basics of verilog.
 In particular how to write behavioural code, learn programming practices and writing testbenches.

 AIM: Objective to be able to have an alarm to detect for burglers.